AckerlyXu/heima/articles/media-services/media-services-dotnet-check-job-progress-with-queues.md

             return queue;
         }

         public static IJob SubmitEncodingJobWithNotificationEndPoint(string inputMediaFilePath)
         {
             // Declare a new job.
             IJob job = _context.Jobs.Create("My MP4 to Smooth Streaming encoding job");

             //Create an encrypted asset and upload the mp4.
             IAsset asset = CreateAssetAndUploadSingleFile(AssetCreationOptions.StorageEncrypted,
                 inputMediaFilePath);

             // Get a media processor reference, and pass to it the name of the
             // processor to use for the specific task.
             IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Standard");

             // Create a task with the conversion details, using a configuration file.
             ITask task = job.Tasks.AddNew("My encoding Task",
                 processor,
-                "H264 Multiple Bitrate 720p",
+                "Adaptive Streaming",
                 Microsoft.WindowsAzure.MediaServices.Client.TaskOptions.None);

             // Specify the input asset to be encoded.